Digital Drive logo

 ONE

-Search your drawers, cupboards and desks and donate all unused laptops.
 Please check your laptops against the minimum specification below to ensure they are viable.
 If you aren’t sure if your laptop meets the minimum specification, please donate it anyway!

 Two